icopy-site/awesome/docs/awesome/awesome-incident-response.md

 * [OSX Collector](https://github.com/yelp/osxcollector) - OSX Auditor offshoot for live response.

 ### Other Lists
+* [Eric Zimmerman Tools](https://ericzimmerman.github.io/) - An updated list of forensic tools created by Eric Zimmerman, an instructor for SANS institute.
 * [List of various Security APIs](https://github.com/deralexxx/security-apis) - Collective list of public JSON APIs for use in security.

 ### Other Tools